QM5. Microsoft Word: Tables

 1. Empowered Learner

 a.
-Articulate and set personal learning goals, develop strategies leveraging technology to achive them, and reflect on the learning process itself to improve learning outcomes
+Articulate and set personal learning goals, develop strategies leveraging technology to archive them, and reflect on the learning process itself to improve learning outcome

 d.
 Understand the fundamental concepts of technology operations, demonstrate the ability to choose, use and troubleshoot current technologies, are able to transfer their knowledge to explore emerging technologies